-All medicines, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.
+All medication, no matter what kind and what illness they are designed to treat, will have side effects, both good and bad.

-While some drugs may claim to treat and even cure your illness, if your currently taking prostate drugs, you should always investigate the possible side effects and decide for yourself whether the good outweighs the bad.
+While some drugs may claim to treat and even cure your illness, if your are currently taking any prostate medication, you should always investigate the possible side effects and decide for yourself whether the good outweighs the bad.

 Symptoms of BPH (Benign Prostatic Hyperplasia)

 The prostate is located around the urethra and below the bladder.
-Benign prostatic hyperplasia (BPH) causes enlargement of the prostate and can harm the urinary system.
+BPH causes enlargement of the prostate and can harm the urinary system.

 It can lead to problems with urination and urinary symptoms, including: